rrisoncai/learn/accelerated_cpp/accelerated_cpp.md

 C++ differs from C in requiring a zero request to return a non-null pointer.
 constructor control initialization; operator= control assignment.
 **new** is expensive: allocate memory and initialize memory.
 if a class supports conversion, then it is good to define binary operators as nonmember functions. e.g. x + y; compiler look only at nonmember operator+ function and operator+ function that are members of x.
+**private** members are only accessible to the class and its friends.
+**protected** members are accessible to derived class.